 1. Relight AI

 But you need to be careful with this tool.
-While HDR photos look nice, going too far results in the loss of depth.
+While HDR photos look nice, going too far results in a loss of depth.
 And the resulting image looks over-edited.

 2. Mask AI